PathwayMerger/PathMe/README.rst

 How to use
 ----------

-Each database has three main commands: "download", "to_bel", and "summarize":
+Each database has three main commands: "download", "bel", and "summarize":

 1. **Download content**